crcandia/candia_lab/content/en/projects/meisner/index.md

 slides:
 ---

-This project connects the Meisner technique with CRiSS-LAB's work on interaction, attention, reciprocity, and social behavior.
-The goal is to use actor-training exercises as a structured setting for observing how people listen, respond, coordinate, and adapt in real time.
+This site is best presented as a **living knowledge base and exploratory methods lab** rather than as a conventional funded research project.
+It organizes material on the Meisner technique and connects actor-training exercises with CRiSS-LAB's broader interest in interaction, attention, reciprocity, and social behavior.

-The project opens a bridge between computational social science and embodied communication.
-It can inform teaching, leadership training, teamwork, human-AI interaction, and new ways of studying social signals beyond surveys and static behavioral records.
+The research value is methodological: Meisner exercises create structured situations where people practice presence, listening, response, coordination, and adaptation in real time.
+That makes the material relevant for teaching, leadership training, teamwork, human-AI interaction, and future work on social signal dynamics beyond surveys and static behavioral records.

+The public knowledge base is available at [meisner.criss-lab.com](https://meisner.criss-lab.com/).